-These make an incredible trail snack or energy bar or even a meal replacement when you’re on the go.
+These make an incredible high energy trail snack or energy bar or even a meal replacement when you’re on the go.
 They also make an excellent dessert.

 The recipe is strategically designed to stimulate metabolism, brain function, and joint care, and balance blood sugar.
 That means, performance either physically or mentally, and burning calories.
 This is actually a ‘weight loss’ food.
 The more you eat, to a point, the more calories you burn.
 Actually one or two a day is enough to stimulate this effect.